Organizational Culture

 START Metric #13: Local Partnerships

-This START metric is about connecting and collaborate with a non-school entity from the surrounding community (e.g. school districts, government agencies, non-profit organizations) to advance economic, environmental and/or social sustainability.
+This START metric is about connecting and collaborating with a non-school entity from the surrounding community (e.g. school districts, government agencies, non-profit organizations) to advance economic, environmental and/or social sustainability.
 For example, creating donation hubs or helping with invasives-removal.

 START Metric #14: Governance